abdul4rehman215/Red-Hat-System-Administration/lab38-selinux-management/interview_qna.md

-# 🎤 Interview Questions – Lab 38: Using setenforce and semanage for SELinux
+# 🎤 Interview Q&A – Lab 38: Using setenforce and semanage for SELinux

 ---